China "black jails" prompt fears of wider security crackdown

 China's Foreign Ministry said "the competent authorities of China have been soliciting the public's views" on the proposed amendment.

-"We are willing to listen to their views but some organizations have been viewing China with colored lenses," ministry spokesman Hong Lei told reporters.
-"For such organizations, we will not comment on their behavior."
+"We are willing to listen to their views but some organisations have been viewing China with coloured lenses," ministry spokesman Hong Lei told reporters.
+"For such organisations, we will not comment on their behaviour."

 Despite international criticism, China has continued to run so-called "black jails" -- unlawful secret detention facilities used to hold critics and petitioners, where detainees are often subjected to beatings, sleep and food deprivation, as well as psychological abuse.